Court Rules

 Communication ProtocolMandatory

-Emails to chambers are generally prohibited except for specific purposes.
+Emails to chambers are generally prohibited except for specific purposes (Rule II.F matters, ex parte settlement statements per Rule V.C., or as directed by Court).

 Emails to Chambers are GENERALLY PROHIBITED and permitted ONLY (1) to notify Chambers of the matters described in Rule II.F set forth below, (2) to submit ex parte settlement statements consistent with Rule V.C. set forth below, or (3) as otherwise specifically directed by the Court.